sanjaii/nosql-tool/README.md

 ### Search for a value in a collection

-`./bin/cli search collection_name value` returns an array of records contains the given value.
+`./bin/cli search collection_name value`, returns an array of records contains the given value.

 If you run `./bin/cli search Users Sanjay`, It gives back all the records containing the value `Sanjay`